Loading...

 Portion Control

-Reduce the portion size of Aloo Baingan and roti to minimize carbohydrate intake, which can help manage blood sugar levels.
+Reduce the portion size of Aloo Baingan and Roti to minimize the impact on your blood sugar levels.

-Opt for whole grain or multigrain roti instead of refined flour roti to slow down the absorption of carbohydrates.
+Opt for whole grain or multigrain roti instead of refined flour roti to reduce the speed of carbohydrate absorption.

-Incorporate light physical activity, such as a short walk, after your meal to help your body use the glucose more effectively.
+Engage in light physical activity like a short walk after your meal to help your body use the glucose more effectively.

 Find Glucose response for your favourite foods